ErpNetDocs/tech/modules/my/groups/features-in-groups.md

 ![picture](pictures/save_reload.png)

+### Business week labels

+The group Calendar makes use of a "Business Week" numbering logic which is used to count the number of weeks in a year through a custom implementation of the **[ISO 8601 standard](https://en.wikipedia.org/wiki/ISO_8601)**.

+You can read more about how it works **[here](https://docs.erp.net/tech/modules/my/calendar.html#business-week-numbering)**.

+### Activity accesss

-Group activities where you are not a **Participant**, **Responsible Party** or **Owner** will still appear in the group Calendar for you to see but **NOT** in your personal Calendar.
+Group activities where you are not a **Participant**, **Responsible Party** or **Owner** will still appear in the Calendar of the group you are a member of, but **NOT** in your **[personal Calendar](https://docs.erp.net/tech/modules/my/calendar.html)**.

-If you're not a member of a group, its activities will also not be shown in your Calendar, nor will be accessible in any other way.
-Even if members from your own organization are part of that group, only they will retain access to these activities.
+If you're not a member of a group, its activities will not be shown in your Calendar, nor can be accessible in any other way.
+Even if you once were a member and were subsequently removed from that group, all access to its activities is automatically revoked.

+Below, you can see how the **My Calendar** interface looks when group activites are automatically synced from the social group a user is part of.
+One event in which they are not a Participant, nor an Owner or Responsible Party is missing.

 ![picture](pictures/mycalendar_groups.png)